alonsoir/alonsoir.github.io/BigData stuff/Spark-Kafka.md

 	// Primitive types and case classes can be also defined as
 	// implicit val stringIntMapEncoder: Encoder[Map[String, Any]] = ExpressionEncoder()

-	// row.getValuesMap[T] retrieves multiple columns at once into a Map[String, T] teenagersDF.map(teenager => teenager.getValuesMap[Any](List("name", "age"))).collect()
+	// row.getValuesMap[T] retrieves multiple columns at once into a Map[Strputo banco, T] teenagersDF.map(teenager => teenager.getValuesMap[Any](List("name", "age"))).collect()
 	// Array(Map("name" -> "Justin", "age" -> 19))